Eleven million dollars were stolen through AI scams, along with 500,000 deepfake videos online in just 2023 alone.

 About the Contributors

-Niccolo D'Agruma, Co News Editor
+Niccolo D'Agruma, Managing Editor, Feature Editor

 Niccolo D'Agruma, a current Sophomore and Fourth Estate Co-News Editor, joined the publication in the fall of 2022.
 He has written about topics that he considers interesting and captivating throughout his time at the paper.
 He is interested in acting, engineering, creative writing, urban planning, current social and economic issues, and more inside and outside The Fourth Estate.